TotalEnergies SE: Third Quarter 2023: Main Indicators

 - Integrated Power results are expected to be higher at nearly $500 million.

-- Downstream results will benefit from the increase in European refining margins.
+- With a global refinery utilization rate of 84%, downstream results will benefit from the increase in European refining margins.
 It should be noted that the Port Arthur refinery in the United Stated was impacted by an unplanned shutdown since August.

 2023 Sensitivities*